AudioSceneDescriptionFormat/asdf/doc/splines.rst

 (assuming default TCB values), :ref:`splines:/euclidean/catmull-rom-properties.ipynb#Centripetal-Parameterization` is used.
 This, however, means that the parameter values cannot be chosen freely anymore.
 Since we want to be able to specify the times when certain control points are reached
 (and to some degree the speed along the trajectory), we cannot directly interpret the parameter value as elapsed time.
-Instead, we re-parameterize the spline to have constant speed, which is also known as :ref:`splines:/euclidean/re-parameterization.ipynb#Arc-Length-Parameterization`.
+As a first step, we re-parameterize the spline to have constant speed, which is also known as :ref:`splines:/euclidean/re-parameterization.ipynb#Arc-Length-Parameterization`.

-Having constant speed trajectories is a useful default, but only being able to use constant speed is also quite limiting.
+Having constant speed trajectories is a useful, but only being able to use constant speed is also quite limiting.
-Therefore, ASDF splines can be
-:ref:`re-parameterized with a monotone spline <splines:/euclidean/re-parameterization.ipynb#Spline-Based-Re-Parameterization>`.
+Therefore, on top of arc-length parameterization, ASDF splines are also :ref:`re-parameterized with a monotone spline <splines:/euclidean/re-parameterization.ipynb#Spline-Based-Re-Parameterization>`.
 This means that for each position in the spline, we can specify the time when this position should be reached.